-This does not mean that they do not experience romantic attraction toward others as well.
+This does not mean they do not also experience romantic attraction toward others.

 Those who identify as autosexual experience a sexual attraction toward themselves.

-Similarly to those who are autoromantic, people who are autosexual may also experience sexual attraction to other people.
+Similar to those who are autoromantic, people who are autosexual may also experience sexual attraction toward other people.